wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-powerautomate/includes/3-exercise-create-flow-call-pad.md

    ![Screenshot of the Choose an action search results.](..\media\choose-an-action.png)

-1. Select the **Update time off spreadsheet** flow made previously and set Run mode to **Attended**.
+1. Select the **Update time off spreadsheet** flow made previously and set **Run Mode** to **Attended**.
 Set the three variables to their corresponding values from the text inputs of the first action, using dynamic content.

    ![Screenshot of the Run a flow built with Power Automate Desktop action.](..\media\run-a-flow-built-by-pad-action-properties.png)